E-flat clarinet

+In Italian, the term quartino refers specifically to the E♭ clarinet, particularly in band scores.
+The term terzino is also used, referring more generally to any small clarinet; in Italian scores, the E♭ clarinet is sometimes indicated as terzino in Mi♭, e.g. the Fantasia Eroica op.
+33 (1913) by Francesco Paolo Neglia.
+Until the late nineteenth century, the term Elafà also indicated a clarinet in E♭.

 The E♭ clarinet is used in orchestras, concert bands, and marching bands, and plays a central role in clarinet choirs, carrying melodies that would be uncomfortably high for the B♭ clarinet.
 Solo repertoire is limited, but composers from Berlioz to Mahler have used it extensively as a solo instrument in orchestral contexts.

 Tonal range

-Many orchestration and instrumentation books give a smaller tonal range (E3 to G6) for the E-flat clarinet compared to normal clarinets in A or B (E3-C7).
+Many orchestration and instrumentation books show the highest written note for the E-flat clarinet as G6, compared to C7 for clarinets in A or B-flat.

 Use in concert and military bands

 Towards the end of the eighteenth century the clarinet in high F took this role until the E♭ clarinet took over beginning sometime in the second decade of the 1800s.

 Although the E♭ is somewhat of a rarity in school bands, it is a staple instrument in college and other upper level ensembles.
 Unlike the B♭ soprano clarinet which has numerous musicians performing on each part, the E♭ clarinet part is usually played by only one musician in a typical concert band.
 This is partially because the E♭ clarinet has a bright, shrill sound similar to the sound of the piccolo.
 It commonly plays the role of a garnish instrument along with the piccolo, and duo segments between the two instruments are quite common.
 The E♭ clarinet is often heard playing along with the flutes and/or oboes.

 Important soloistic parts in standard band repertoire for the E♭ clarinet include the second movement of Gustav Holst's First Suite in E-flat for Military Band (for two E♭ clarinets) and his piece "Hammersmith" (also for two E♭ clarinets), Paul Hindemith's Symphony in B-flat for Band, and Gordon Jacob's William Byrd Suite.
 The E♭ clarinet is also a featured player in modern wind band repertoire, such as Adam Gorb's Yiddish Dances, where it takes on a solo role for much of the five-movement piece.